Extending Layout Inspector

 , getAttributes

-and perhaps setData
+, and perhaps setData

 methods.

-To expose an object to the layout inspector in Sonar you have to implement a SKNodeDescriptor
+To expose an object to the layout inspector in Sonar, you have to implement a SKNodeDescriptor

-which describes the object.
-For example SKViewDescriptor
+that describes the object.
+For example, SKViewDescriptor

 describes UIView